googlefonts/googlesans-flex/.github/actions/glyphspackage2ufo/README.md

 2. expects Python to have been set up

 Inputs:
-1. `git-ref` - the Git reference for the sources to convert
+1. `git-ref` - the branch for the sources to convert

 Steps:
 1. Check out `git-ref` in `$GITHUB_WORKSPACE/octavio`